 Lauren conveys all of the necessary Hawksian qualities in her performances as Slim in To Have and Have Not and as Vivian in The Big Sleep.
 It is really hard for me to imagine any other actress playing those characters in way that Lauren did.

 Sadly the appearance of the Hawksian Woman on screen declined in the late 50’s and early 60’s.
-In the 80’s and 90’s some film and TV characters appeared who had all of those Hawksian qualities.
-Characters like Marion Ravenwood in Raiders Of The Lost Ark, Melanie in One Fine Day, Laura Holt in Remington Steele(TV series) and Jennifer Hart in Hart To Hart(TV series).
+In the 80’s and 90’s some female characters emerged who did have all of those Hawksian qualities.
+Characters like Marion Ravenwood in Raiders Of The Lost Ark, Melanie in One Fine Day, Laura Holt in Remington Steele(TV series) and Jennifer Hart in Hart To Hart(TV series) helped keep the Hawksian woman alive in film.
 Going further back in time, I would also class Nora Charles in The Thin Man films and Tess Harding in Woman Of The Year to be Hawksian Women.

 I love watching Howard Hawks films and seeing all of those smart, strong, inspirational, sexy, funny and fiercely independent women.
-So many of these characters could serve as role models as they are women who go after what they want and won’t be held back, who can work alongside men and fit in with them without sacrificing their femininity in the process, and who are smart and determined.
+So many of these characters could serve as role models, as they are women who go after what they want and won’t be held back in the process, women who can work alongside men and fit in with them, without sacrificing their femininity in the process, and women who are smart and determined.

 My favourite Hawksian women are the following.